autoastt/taste-and-trek/README.md

 This project is done

-The project can be accessed at <a href="https://taste-and-trek.vercel.app/"/>
+The project can be accessed <a href="https://taste-and-trek.vercel.app"> https://taste-and-trek.vercel.app </a>

 To build this project,
 `npm run build`